a-ads/blog/content/blog/how-to-advertise-crypto-by-google-ads-campaign.md

 And one more, before launching an advertising campaign for a crypto project, first, make sure you have a marketing strategy because the needs and goals of your project will determine the type of paid-for advertising the project should choose to invest in.

 Google Ads are one of many ways to advertise your crypto business.
 A-ADS provides advertising services for crypto companies bringing publishers and advertisers from all over the world together.
-[Check our page](a-ads.com)and run your first ad campaign in 3 easy steps.
+[Check our page](https://a-ads.com/) and run your first ad campaign in 3 easy steps.